Teaching Portfolio

 The Teaching Scholars Program Mission is to prepare University of Washington health sciences faculty to serve as leaders in health professions education.
 The Program values and supports the ongoing professional and educational development of scholars.

 Learn more about the CLIME Teaching Scholars Program here, including the program goals, community, curriculum, and admissions process.
-Applications for the 2024-2025 cohort are now open until May 31, 2024.
 Please contact the Teaching Scholars Program Coordinator Marla Hill at mdhill@uw.edu with any questions.